terraform-google-modules/terraform-google-network/modules/private-service-connect/README.md

 # Private Service Connect

-This module enables the usage of [Private Service Connect](https://cloud.google.com/vpc/docs/private-service-connect) for a specific subnetwork.
+This module enables the usage of [Private Service Connect For Google APIs](https://docs.cloud.google.com/vpc/docs/private-service-connect#google-apis) for a specific network.

 The resources created/managed by this module are: